sastrand/xlrd_pkg_lab/README.md

 ```pip3 install xlrd```
 ```pip3 install statistics```

 * Follow the instructions inside `main.py` to complete the lab.
+You're welcome to change the code however you'd like, but you should only need to add code in the sections marked `[FILL IN HERE]`.

 * Deactivate your virtual environment.
 ```deactivate```